CyberWizards/Write-Ups/CTFs/PhantomCTF/reverse engineering/Secret/writeup.md

             * and then uses the `hex()` function on that number to convert it to *hexadecimal*
             * and at last, removes the inital **'0x'** at the beginning of the hexadecimal number using `[2:]`

 Alright, now we know what the function is doing and I am sure we all realize, that we just need to find a way to reverse <br>`a = hex(ord(s[i]) + 20)[2:]` and that should itself lead us to reversing the function.
 So, to reverse the statement, we start backwards based on how the statement was working according to our analysis.
-And is the *psuedocode* for this:
+And here is the *psuedocode* for this:
 1. Take a hex as a string input
 2. Iterate over the string such that we are able to get all the hexadecimal numbers individually, that is, iterating over it in chunks of two
 3. Take the hex number and convert it back to *decimal*